alexrudy/postalicious/readme.txt

 * Logs all the activity so that you know what Postalicious did and when.

 == Version History ==

+= Version 2.0rc3 =* Added Yahoo Pipes support.* Fixed a bug where the options page did not show up in some WordPress installations.* Fixed a bug where the tags for all posts were ignored.</li>* Fixed a bug where some bookmarks could keep getting posted repeatedly or be skipped.

 = Version 2.0rc2 =